MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/msal-python-overview.md

 ## Security Reporting

 If you find a security issue with our libraries or services please report it to [secure@microsoft.com](mailto:secure@microsoft.com) with as much detail as possible.
-Your submission may be eligible for a bounty through the [Microsoft Bounty](http://aka.ms/bugbounty) program.
+Your submission may be eligible for a bounty through the [Microsoft Bounty](https://aka.ms/bugbounty) program.
 Please do not post security issues to GitHub Issues or any other public site.
 We will contact you shortly upon receiving the information.
 We encourage you to get notifications of when security incidents occur by visiting [this page](https://technet.microsoft.com/security/dd252948) and subscribing to Security Advisory Alerts.

 ## Contributing

 All code is licensed under the MIT license and we triage actively on GitHub.
 We enthusiastically welcome contributions and feedback.
-Please read the [contributing guide](./contributing.md) before starting.
+Please read about [Contributing](../../contributing.md) before starting.

 ## We Value and Adhere to the Microsoft Open Source Code of Conduct